C. P. Ramaswami Iyer: Economic and industrial reforms

-During C.P.'s tenure as Diwan, Travancore made rapid strides in industrial development.
+During Iyer's tenure as Diwan, Travancore made rapid strides in industrial development.
 The Indian Aluminium Company was invited to set up a factory in the town of Aluva.
-The first fertiliser plant in India, the Fertilizers and Chemicals of Travancore Ltd. (FACT) was established by C. P. to manufacture ammonium sulphate.
+The first fertiliser plant in India, the Fertilizers and Chemicals of Travancore Ltd. (FACT) was established by Iyer to manufacture ammonium sulphate.
 This was established with American collaboration in open defiance to the hostility of the Viceroy of India.
-C.P. also established a plant to manufacture cement and another to manufacture titanium dioxide.
+Iyer also established a plant to manufacture cement and another to manufacture titanium dioxide.
 The Travancore plywood factory at Punalur The Travancore Rayons Limited was established in 1946 with a plant at Perumbavoor.
 The first plant to manufacture aluminium cables was opened at Kundara.

-By the time, C.P. stepped down as Diwan in 1947, the revenues of the state had increased fourfold from the time he had assumed charge.
+By the time, Iyer stepped down as Diwan in 1947, the revenues of the state had increased fourfold from the time he had assumed charge.

 Irrigation works

-C.P. wished to establish a hydroelectric power project on the Periyar river.
+Iyer wished to establish a hydroelectric power project on the Periyar river.
 However, his efforts were opposed by the Government of Madras.
-C.P. argued as a lawyer on behalf of Travancore and won.
+Iyer argued as a lawyer on behalf of Travancore and won.
 As a result, the Pallivasal hydro-electric power project was established on the Periyar river.
 He initiated the Pechipara Hydro-electric Scheme (later, the Kodayar Hydroelectric Power Project in Kanyakumari District), the Periyar Game Sanctuary, and other irrigation projects.

 Other reforms

-C.P. carried out a great deal of pioneering work for the Vivekananda Rock at Cape Comorin and built guest-houses at Kanyakumari.
+Iyer carried out a great deal of pioneering work for the Vivekananda Rock at Cape Comorin and built guest-houses at Kanyakumari.
 He renovated the Padmanabhapuram Palace of Marthanda Varma's days (in present-day Kanyakumari District) and expanded the Trivandrum Art Gallery.

-In 1937, C.P. started the University of Travancore with the Maharajah as Chancellor and himself as Vice Chancellor.
+In 1937, Iyer started the University of Travancore with the Maharajah as Chancellor and himself as Vice Chancellor.
 In 1939, he was awarded an honorary L.L.D.
 Degree by the University of Travancore In 1940 under his Dewanship Travancore became the first state to nationalise road transport in India.

 The first cement highway in India was constructed between the capital Trivandrum and Kanniyakumari covering a distance of 88 kilometres.
 The same year capital punishment was abolished and adult franchise introduced.
 He was also the first to appoint a lady as District Judge (Mrs. Anna Chandy later became the first Indian woman High Court Judge).
 Iyer introduced for the first time the midday meal scheme to prompt poor children to attend school.